-- (c) Assurances given from 'those charged with governance' including: members of the Management Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer) and Chair of the Authority. - (d) Progress against action we identified last year as part of our Annual Governance Statement - (e) The most recent Local Government and Social Care Ombudsman's statistics - (f) Our planning appeals performance and feedback from inspectors' reports - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries - (h) Implementation of the action plan arising from achieving the Investors in People standard - (i) Feedback and lessons learnt from legal proceedings - (j) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.
+- monitoring & reporting and Rent reviews, Leases & Concessions, received Reasonable Assurance. - (c) Assurances given from 'those charged with governance' including: members of the Management Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer) and Chair of the Authority. - (d) Progress against action we identified last year as part of our Annual Governance Statement. - (e) The most recent Local Government and Social Care Ombudsman's statistics. - (f) Our planning appeals performance and feedback from inspectors' reports. - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries. - (h) Implementation of the action plan arising from achieving the Investors in People standard. - (i) Feedback and lessons learnt from legal proceedings. - (j) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.